Aye Musht-e-Khaak: Plot

-They meet at the masjid, then they find out Mustajab will read Dua and Taqi's nikkah.
+They meet at the mosque, then they find out Mustajab will read Dua and Taqi's nikkah.
 Taqi intervenes and says that Mustajab deserves to be with Dua.
 Mustajab declines and leaves.
 Dayyan, Taqi and Imam Sahib follow him and convince him to be with Dua.
 Then, Imam Sahib reads Dua and Mustajab's nikkah, and they go happily to their home.
 At home, Dua finds Mustajab reading namaz and Mustajab asks her to pray with him.
 They both pray together, finally finding peace and happiness with each other.